layerswap/project-stork/README.md

 ## Emmbeded JS code in Smart Contract
 DON nodes receive a source code of JS to run.
 Even tho it was not documented, we thought that it should be nice to embed JS inside a smart contract.
-In a perfect world users who want to interact with the Stork contract, can easily see (what is the JS code)[/chainlink-functions/contracts/Stork.sol#L23] that DON nodes are going to execute.
+In a perfect world users who want to interact with the Stork contract, can easily see [what is the JS code](/chainlink-functions/contracts/Stork.sol#L23) that DON nodes are going to execute.

 ## Conclusion